-Your structure answers the key question ‘what is your church building?’
+Your church structure answers the key question ‘what is your church building?’

 I am defining ‘structure’ as the people, programs, and processes of your church.
 Another way of explaining structure is the who (your staff and volunteers), the what (your events and activities) and the how (your policies and systems).